St. Luke's Medical Center – Global City

-St. Luke's Medical Center – Global City is a hospital at the Bonifacio Global City in Taguig, Metro Manila, Philippines.
+St. Luke's Medical Center – Global City is a private hospital located in Bonifacio Global City, Fort Bonifacio, Taguig, Philippines.
 It is the sister facility of the hospital of the same name in Quezon City.
 Both are affiliated with the Episcopal Church of the Philippines.

 History

-The hospital at the Bonifacio Global City is an offshoot of the hospital of the same name in Quezon City which was established in 1903.
+The hospital at the Bonifacio Global City is an offshoot of the hospital of the same name in Quezon City which was established in Tondo, Manila in 1903 (the hospital moved to Quezon City in 1961).
 On January 16, 2010, the hospital was inaugurated by then President Gloria Macapagal Arroyo.

 Architecture and design

 The hospital was designed by architecture firm RR Payumo and Associates and the construction costed around ₱9 billion.
 A joint venture between First Balfour and Makati Development Corporation was involved in the construction of the hospital.
 Upon its inauguration the health facility hosts a 14-storey nursing tower with a capacity of 600 beds, a helipad and a podium, along with an 11-storey medical arts building which can house clinics for 374 doctors and a ground floor with lobbies described as "hotel-like", and a multi-level parking with at least 1,000 parking slots.
 The hospital's gross floor area is about 154000 sqm.